-Operational self managed teams need to be carefully setup so they are desinged around the characteristics of the service as a system.
-They also need a new management style to allow them to thrive
+Self managed teams need to be carefully setup so they are designed around the characteristics of the service as a system.
+They also need a new management style to allow them to thrive.

 Since the early promises of great teamwork from Japan, like many others, I am searching for something that allows for employees to truly contribute and be create a positive work environment.
 Over the last few years, I have worked with teams that have been able to work in a very different way to the past.
 Individuals have become motivated, effective, and collaborative.
 People coming to work to do something they want to do, and do it well.

 Good teams don’t not exist, they are visible in pockets of parts of organisations.
 You come across them now and again, seemingly by accident.
 ‘I wished they worked for me!’ is a thought that might pass through a managers mind, as they envisage their service filled with people like that.